The Forest: Prologue

 The fire dreamers saw all of our tests.

-And help the chief to keep the heart of the people straight.
+The dreamers tell us of a world our eyes cannot see, and help the chief to keep the heart of the people straight.

-Many chiefs never see the tests.
+Many chiefs never walked the tests.

-The tests do not make a man chief, or stand in his way.
+Tests do not make a man chief, or stand in his way.

-But elder mother says that a chief must know he’s a chief.
+Still, elder mother says that a chief must know he’s a chief.

 Then, only death will stop him.